 - Become responsible and contributing members of the UHL program, the University, and of society

 How to Apply

-Students who wish to be considered for admission to the UHL program must first be admitted as full-time undergraduate students to UC Denver.
+Students who wish to be considered for admission to the UHL program must first be admitted as full-time undergraduate students to CU Denver.
 In order to apply for the UHL program, please submit the following application materials: